mintRaven-05/MinTorrent/README.md

 > [!IMPORTANT]
 > If the mintorrent doesnt work even after installation.
 Try installing it once again without uninstalling it!
-> The installer script is only compatible with Arch and Debian based distros.
-If you want to install it in any other distros other than arch and debian, you need to install the dependencies manually
+> The installer script is only compatible with Arch based distros.
+If you want to install it in any other distros other than arch, you need to install the dependencies manually

 ## Installation